 All animals must wear a collar or harness and be leashed while they are on the testing grounds and during visits.
 The expectation is that you will always be in full control of your animal and able to respond proactively, should the visiting environment change.
-This means you should hold the leash in your hand at all times.
+This means you need to hold the leash in your hand at all times.
+Never drop the leash for photos or cuddling during a visit.
 Never tie your animal’s leash to furniture or equipment, or pass the leash to someone who is not also a registered handler of the animal.

 The type of equipment that your animal wears during the evaluation is the same type that it must wear when visiting.
 Animals evaluating for the first time with Pet Partners should wear only their collar or harness and a leash.
 Vests and bandanas are not permitted.

 When choosing your animal’s equipment, select an item that is easily sanitized, allows sufficient space for petting the animal’s body, and allows no means by which the animal or the client may be harmed.